Panasonic Group's DEI in Data

 Turnover rate (Japan region)

 Figure: Turnover rate in the Japan region.
-The overall turnover rate is 8.5%, while the turnover rate for those leaving the company for reasons other than mandatory retirement is 5.3%.
-The turnover rate is defined as the number of employees who leave the company annually divided by the annual average number of employees registered at the company.
-FY 2022 Figure: Turnover rate in the Japan region.
-The overall turnover rate is 8.5%, while the turnover rate for those leaving the company for reasons other than mandatory retirement is 5.3%.
-The turnover rate is defined as the number of employees who leave the company annually divided by the annual average number of employees registered at the company.
-FY 2022
+The turnover rate for all resignation reasons is 3.6%, while the turnover rate for resignation reasons other than mandatory retirement is 2.2%.
+The turnover rate: The number of those leaving the Group per year divided by the annual average number of employees.
+FY 2023 Figure: Turnover rate in the Japan region.
+The turnover rate for all resignation reasons is 3.6%, while the turnover rate for resignation reasons other than mandatory retirement is 2.2%.
+The turnover rate: The number of those leaving the Group per year divided by the annual average number of employees.
+FY 2023

 Education and training